 I have used the Sermon Audio website for years.
 It provides the ability to find preachers from around the world to listen to.
 You can search by name, topic, or Bible passage.
 This handy Sermon Audio app makes it easy to stream or download a sermon.
 And if your church uses Sermon Audio, you can set it up so that you are tracking with all of your pastor’s latest messages.

 We’ve talked before about the importance of having a budget for financial stewardship.
-And I wrote a post on the best budgeting software for Christians, You Need a Budget.
-So, I’ve included their app in this list, because for me it is a critical component to ensuring that I am being the wisest steward I can possibly be with God’s resources.
+And I even wrote a post on the best budgeting software for Christians, You Need a Budget.
+So, I’ve included the YNAB app in this list of best Christian apps.
+Because for me it is a critical component to ensuring that I am being the wisest steward I can possibly be with God’s resources.

 While the app itself is free, you need to be a YNAB customer to use the service.
 Check out my full article on YNAB for more information on this great budgeting software.